-Concerning supervision of foods and drinking water: In accordance with the Petroleum Act with regulations, the Norwegian Board of Health supervises foods, drinking water supply systems and internal distribution systems within the fences of onshore petroleum facilities.
-Basically, the Norwegian Food Safety Authority or its authorised representative conducts supervision in accordance with the Food Act (in Norwegian only).
-For land-based public or private water supplies which the onshore facility is connected to, the municipality also conducts supervision in addition to the Norwegian Food Safety Authority, pursuant to Section 9 of the Public Health Act (in Norwegian only).
-The Norwegian Board of Health has in practice been delegated the supervisory authority in accordance with the Food Act (in Norwegian only) and coordinates the supervision with the municipalities within the onshore facilities.
+Concerning supervision of foods and drinking water: In accordance with the Petroleum Act with regulations, the Norwegian Board of Health Supervision supervises the health service and health-related emergency preparedness at the onshore facilities.
+The task has been delegated to the County Governor of Rogaland pursuant to Section 67 of the Framework Regulations.
+The supervision of foodstuffs and water supply systems at the onshore facilities is carried out by the Norwegian Food Safety Authority.
+For land-based public or private water supplies which the onshore facility is connected to, in addition to the Norwegian Food Safety Authority, the municipality also conducts supervision, pursuant to Section 9 of the Public Health Act (in Norwegian only).